pmuldoon86/machine-learning/README.md

 ## User Stories
 As a robot
 So that I can develop social skills
-I would like to play Connect 4
+I would like to play tic-tac-toe

-As a robot
-So that I can get better at Connect 4
-I would like to learn from my mistakes

-As a robot
-So the game can be fair
-I would like to be able to alternate who starts first